 Couples counseling can help you to clarify and better understand how you and your partner are thinking and feeling, so you can focus on the important things and spend less time feeling sad, angry, or lonely.
 It’s absolutely a worthwhile investment.
 People who are happy in their relationships are more productive, successful and satisfied in all areas of their lives.

-I’m a licensed marriage and family therapist (LMFT) and have worked for over a decade with couples that have relationship issues.
+I’m a licensed marriage and family therapist and psychoanalyst (PsyD, LMFT) and have worked for over a decade with couples that have relationship issues.
 My experience has allowed me to understand and be able to resolve issues, and I’ve continued my education throughout my entire career.
 I’ve learned the importance of staying connected, even when problems arise.
 Therapy focused on relationships, such as couples or marriage counseling, is so helpful because it offers you the tools to rebuild the deep connection with your partner you’ve been missing.

 That makes sense.
 Of course you are.
 Nobody wants to hurt the people closest to them.
 However, the reality is that, unexpressed, your feelings will continue to fester.
 Being honest with both yourself and your partner is the first step in enacting real change in your relationship.
 Otherwise, the pain will worsen.
 It might not always be pleasant, but the truth will free you and allow both you and your partner to feel better, remove the emotional walls you have built up, and discover newfound intimacy and closeness.

 If you are ready to be more engaged and connected with yourself and others, I invite you to call me at (916) 822-2042 for a free 15-minute phone consultation.
 I would love to answer any questions you have about couples counseling and my practice.